techworkersco/twc-site/_blog/2024-02-02-labor-notes-highlights.md

 layout: page
 title: Highlights of the Labor Notes 2023 Tech Organizing Conference
 ---
+# {{page.title}}

-As the Labor Notes 2023 Tech Organizing Conference (TechCon2023) came to a close, it became clear that the Tech Workers Movement is bigger and healthier than ever.
+As the [Labor Notes 2023 Tech Organizing Conference](https://labornotes.org/techcon2023) came to a close, it became clear that the Tech Workers Movement is bigger and healthier than ever.
 The gathering, held in New York on the 7th of October, brought together a diverse group of tech labor organizers from all across the United States.

 Some of us in the Tech Workers Coalition wanted to give the opportunity to participants to share their experiences and insights.
 So we prepared a short survey to collect experiences from attendees.
 We then selected the most interesting quotes from the respondents and grouped them according to the themes that attracted the most interest.